-This month we headed to the Gower Peninsula in Wales to join Tricia Hodge from Gower Craft Parties (listed in our directory here) and driftwood artist Jane Haines for a creative workshop on how to make driftwood decorations from locally sourced driftwood found on the Gower’s stunning beaches.
+This month we head to the Gower Peninsula in Wales to join Tricia Hodge from Gower Craft Parties and driftwood artist Jane Haines.
+It’s for a creative workshop on how to make driftwood decorations from locally sourced driftwood found on the Gower’s stunning beaches.

 On a sunny Saturday afternoon in October I found myself heading to a cafe just outside Mumbles on the Gower Peninsula in Wales.
 The Junction Cafe is a bustling coffee shop overlooking the vast expanse of Swansea Bay.

 I was excited to learn how to make driftwood decorations under the expert guidance of local artist Jane Haines.

 The cafe was full of people enjoying a late lunch as I headed upstairs to a gallery area.
 The long table was filled with women and children excitedly examining pieces of driftwood, buttons, shells, ribbons and rope.

 As I took my place at the table I found two wooden heart blanks, PVA glue and a painted wooden fish.
 This was clearly going to be an interesting afternoon!

 On the table were hundreds of pieces of driftwood of all shapes and sizes, bleached white by the sun.
 Jane explained that the best time of year to find driftwood is in the Autumn after a storm.
 We also learned that the Welsh word for driftwood is ‘broc’.

 I started adding small pieces of driftwood around the edges of the heart, building it up into layers.

 Before long the base was covered and it was time to add some embellishment.
 With so many decorative elements on offer, it was tempting to go overboard.
 In the end I decided to keep it natural with some shells and coral.

 I loved that everyone’s designs were so different, with each bringing their own individuality to their work.